bestselfcoaching

 How can we build D-EQ?

-The good news is that D-EQ is a skill.
-D-EQ can take form in the development of both personal rituals and team rituals.
+Developing D-EQ is a skill that can be honed through personal and team rituals.
 Rituals such as communication tools, practicing mindfulness, and adhering to video meeting ground rules are vital in the digital landscape, but what do they look like?

 Personal rituals include: